 The rule of thirds says that you should put a subject on one of the thirds of the image.
-If you divide your image in two-thirds both vertically and horizontally you will have 9 separate blocks.
-The corner is where these points intersect are the points where you should put the subject.
-For most videos you put the eyes of the subject on the upper left-hand third or upper right-hand third period.
+If you divide your image into thirds both vertically and horizontally so you will have nine separate blocks.
+The points where these lines intersect are where you should put the subject.
+For most videos, the eyes of the subject should be on the upper left-hand third or upper right-hand third.

-Make sure that you either have a clean backdrop for an interesting backdrop.
-Don’t make it too cluttered and make sure that it does not distract from the video.
-If you have a large budget you can purchase a roll of paper to put up behind the subject.
+Make sure that you either have a clean or an interesting backdrop.
+Don’t make it too cluttered or it will distract from the video.
+If you have a large budget, you can purchase a roll of paper to place behind the subject.

 Get loose for the camera

-Okay, so you have everything set up for your shoot and it’s finally time to film.
-Make sure to do a few tests with your set up first to make sure the lighting, audio, and subject are ready to go.
+Okay, you now have everything prepared and it’s finally time to film.
+Do a few tests with your set up first to ensure sure the lighting, audio, and subject are ready to go.

-Once you already it is time to get loose for the camera.
-If this is your first time on camera don’t be afraid, you can do as many takes as needed until you get their right performance.
-Remember that you can edit Clips together, you do not have to fill the entire video in one take.
+Once you ready, it is time to get loose for the camera.
+If this is your first time on camera, don’t stress.
+You can do as many takes as needed until you get the right performance.
+Remember, you can edit clips together so you do not have to fill the entire video in one take.

 Don’t forget to stay hydrated, schedule lots of time so you are not rushed, and do whatever you can to relax and feel natural before the shoot.

-Try to speak naturally as though you were talking to a friend.
-If it is your first time filming a video you can actually talk to a friend just to the right or left of the camera.
-It is less intimidating if you talk to the friend opposed to looking directly at the camera.
+Try to speak naturally as though you were talking directly to a friend.
+A trick to help first-timers is you can actually have a friend just to the right or left of the camera to talk to.
+It is less intimidating to talk to the friend than the camera.